 Data, data, data… That’s all we’re hearing about nowadays.
 Big Data, data mining, data scientists and the like appear at the top of Google searches and blog headlines more than ever before, and with good reason.
 The business leaders of today, in every industry, have discovered how to use their data to its fullest potential.

 There are six million ways to BI… at least, that’s our (very) rough estimate.
-What you can do with your data and a good BI tool is limited by one simple barrier: your creativity.
+What you can do with your data and good BI tools is limited by one simple barrier: your creativity.
 You can aggregate user data to provide product recommendations, similar to Amazon.
 Or, you can identify your company’s peak revenue times.
 You can also find the ROI of your CRM.
 Or track employee retention.
 Point is: with BI software, you should never feel limited by what you can do.

 A Quick Note on Data Governance

 A successful business intelligence strategy begins even before implementation.
 It entails a good data governance policy.
-Data cleansing is essential before feeding it into your BI tool, because good analytics is useless when performed on bad data.
+Data cleansing is essential before feeding it into your BI tool, because good data analytics is useless when performed on bad data.
 But a governance policy goes beyond mere data cleansing.
 It also involves securing the data.
 What levels of encryption do you use for data at rest?
 What are your access policies and procedures?
 What are the consequences for failing to adhere to policy?
-All of these things go into a solid data governance program, and upon that you can build a strong governance policy for your BI tool.
+All of these things go into a solid data governance program, and upon that you can build a strong governance policy for your business intelligence systems.

 Survey Results – What the 2017 BI Software Buyer is Searching For